vs1720/RedditReader/README.md

 # RedditReader
-A bot that Scrapes posts off Reddit.
+A bot that scrapes posts off Reddit.
 It keeps track of posts for x hours, checking popularity every y minutes.
 Then, various predictive models are used to estimate the ultimate popularity of each post using as little time data as possible.

 # The Scraper